plamenrusanov/Food-Delivery/README.md

 ## License

 This project is licensed under the MIT License.
 The backend server is owned by "SoftUni".
-Here is a link to their: <a href="https://github.com/softuni-practice-server/softuni-practice-server/blob/master/LICENSE">LICENSE</a>
+Here is a link to their <a href="https://github.com/softuni-practice-server/softuni-practice-server/blob/master/LICENSE" target="_blank">LICENSE</a>.